 - 2.2.1 Action of uncased firearms must always be open, except when on the firing line ready to fire.
 Arrows will not be nocked until on the firing line. - 2.2.2 All firearm muzzles and bows drawn will be pointed in a safe direction and down range at all times. - 2.2.3 All firearms must have a safety device.
-The safety will remain on at all times, except when ready to fire. - 2.2.4 Any firearm or bow not on the line, inside a designated event area or on a gun rack must be stored in hard, soft or sock style case. - 2.2.5 Only one shell or cartridge will be loaded unless otherwise instructed by the Range Officer.
+The safety will remain on at all times, except when ready to fire.

-- 2.2.6 Participants must wear eye and ear protection while on the firing line for shotgun and rifle. - 2.2.6a Hearing protection cannot have Bluetooth capabilities and/or two-way communication capabilities. - 2.2.6b Hearing protection is recommended to have a minimum DB rating of 23. - 2.2.7 Participants must know and obey all range commands. - 2.2.8 No on-site practice will be allowed.
+- 2.2.4 Any firearm or bow not on the line, inside a designated event area or on a gun rack must be stored in hard, soft or sock style case. - 2.2.5 All firearms must have a legal barrel length. - 2.2.5a Rifle barrel length must be a minimum of 16 inches, or an overall length of 26 inches or more from muzzle to shoulder plate. - 2.2.5b Shotgun barrel length must be minimum of 18 inches. - 2.2.5c If a barrel length is in question, it will be measured according to ATF procedures; by measuring barrel length by inserting a dowel rod into the barrel until it touches the breech-face or closed bolt.
+The rod is then marked at the end of the barrel or permanently attached muzzle device, removed from the barrel, and measured. - 2.2.6 Only one shell or cartridge will be loaded unless otherwise instructed by the Range Officer. - 2.2.7 Participants must wear eye and ear protection while on the firing line for shotgun and rifle. - 2.2.6a Hearing protection cannot have Bluetooth capabilities and/or two-way communication capabilities. - 2.2.6b Hearing protection is recommended to have a minimum DB rating of 23. - 2.2.8 Participants must know and obey all range commands. - 2.2.9 No on-site practice will be allowed.
 This includes pointing a firearm or bow and arrow at any target the competitor is not eligible to shoot at that time.
-Example: Competitors are not allowed to mount a firearm and follow a clay bird on the trap range if it is not their turn to shoot. - 2.2.9 Clothing (e.g. shorts/pants and shirts) and closed toed shoes/boots must be worn at all times while engaged in an event. - 2.2.10 Any violation of the above safety rules will result in a 50-point team deduction and an individual disqualification.
+Example: Competitors are not allowed to mount a firearm and follow a clay bird on the trap range if it is not their turn to shoot. - 2.2.10 Clothing (e.g. shorts/pants and shirts) and closed toed shoes/boots must be worn at all times while engaged in an event. - 2.2.11 Any violation of the above safety rules will result in a 50-point team deduction and an individual disqualification.